peorth80/aws-developer-associate-notes-DVA-C02/3-aws-serverless/lambda.md

 ## AWS Lambda Asynchronous Invocation

-- Mainly invoked after a certain event
+- Mainly invoked after a certain event (IE, uploading a file to S3)
 - The events are placed in an internal event queue
 - Automatic retry: 3 retries: first one right after failure, second one waits 1 minute, third one after 2 minutes (exponential backoff)
 - Lambda function should be idempotent - in case of retries the result should be the same